Our Services

 Helpful Resources

-Proper humidity in CPAP therapy prevents nasal and throat dryness, reduces mask leaks and discomfort, and helps users stick with treatment for deeper, more restorative sleep.
-Without enough moisture, especially in winter or at higher pressure settings, patients risk irritation, congestion, and skipped nights that undermine therapy benefits.
+Proper humidity in CPAP therapy prevents nasal and throat dryness, reduces mask leaks, and improves comfort—helping users stick with treatment for deeper, more restorative sleep.
+Without adequate moisture, especially during winter or at higher pressure settings, patients commonly experience irritation, congestion, and skipped nights that undermine therapy benefits.

 Continuous positive airway pressure (CPAP) therapy remains the gold standard for treating obstructive sleep apnea.
 Yet many users struggle with nasal and throat dryness, congestion, and discomfort that can undermine both sleep quality and treatment adherence.
 Adding the right level of humidity to your CPAP system is one of the simplest, most effective ways to stay comfortable all night long—and maximize the benefits of your therapy.